EVERGi/treec-paper-results/README.md

 ```
 For Docker install it through the official executable on their website [https://www.docker.com/](https://www.docker.com/) and restart your computer:

-In case it did not work, refer to the boptest v0.1.0 github repository page for further indication [https://github.com/ibpsa/project1-boptest/tree/v0.1.0?tab=readme-ov-file](https://github.com/ibpsa/project1-boptest/tree/v0.1.0?tab=readme-ov-file)
+In case it did not work, refer to the BOPTEST v0.1.0 github repository page for further indication [https://github.com/ibpsa/project1-boptest/tree/v0.1.0?tab=readme-ov-file](https://github.com/ibpsa/project1-boptest/tree/v0.1.0?tab=readme-ov-file)

-Once make and docker are installed you can build and run the boptest simulator with:
+Once make and docker are installed you can build and run the BOPTEST simulator with:
 ```
 cd boptest/project1-boptest
 make build TESTCASE=bestest_hydronic_heat_pump PORT=5000
 make run TESTCASE=bestest_hydronic_heat_pump PORT=5000
 ```
+The BOPTEST simulator needs to run in the background for the training and visualisation of the BOPTEST case.

 This installation guide has been tested successfully on Windows with conda version 4.9.2, python version 3.11.9, make version 4.4.1 and docker version 27.3.1.